Logistics The New Buzzword.

 Logistics was the new buzzword and the word was everywhere.

-Slowly and quite subtly things began to change and some of the breweries trailers were now being hauled by independent contractors.
+Slowly and quite subtly things began to change, the breweries trailers were now being hauled by independent contractors.
 Many other companies with large truck fleets also began to follow suit and before you could say owner-operator, it seemed like every good paying company driving job had all but disappeared.
 Companies were now hiring owner-operators to transport goods instead of employing their own drivers and owning fleets of trucks.
 The industry had done a complete reversal from when I started driving a decade earlier.

 In Bramalea I witnessed this firsthand.